 (ii) When ADManager Plus is installed in the DMZ, open the following ports in the Firewall:

 Right now, ADManager Plus communicates with the Active Directory using normal LDAP connection.
-And we have planned to use secured LDAP connections.
+And we have plans to introduce secured LDAP connections.

 ADManager Plus uses several other ports which are dynamic.
 It is required by an administrator to identify all available dynamic ports and open them up in the Firewall.
 In-order to open-up dynamic firewall ports one can follow the below steps.